zlockewtg/RLinf/docs/source/rst_source/start/installation.rst

 Megatron and SGLang/vLLM Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the following to install Megatron, SGLang/vLLM and their dependencies.
+Run the following commands to install Megatron, SGLang/vLLM, and their dependencies:

 .. code-block:: shell